quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part70_6.4_Magnetizati.md

 }
 ```

-This code calculates the value of a 2nd-degree Lagrange polynomial at \(x\).
+This code calculates the value of a 2nd-degree Lagrange polynomial at $x$.

 x??